 A sleepover is when an employee is required to sleep overnight at their client’s premises.
 It’s different to a 24 hour care shift.
 The span for a sleepover is a continuous period of 8 hours.

-Employees must be rostered or paid for a minimum of 4 hours’ work for one of the periods.
+Employees must be rostered or paid for a minimum of 4 hours’ work before or after the sleepover period.

 Is it considered one shift?

-Yes.
-The sleepover and the hours worked before and/or after the sleepover are counted as one continuous shift.
+No. The sleepover and the hours worked or paid for before and/or after the sleepover are separate.

 Is a sleepover a break?

-No. A sleepover can’t count as a break between rostered work periods, or as a break in a broken shift.
+Yes.
+A sleepover counts as a break between rostered work periods.

 Does a sleepover count as ordinary hours of work?

-No. Only work before and/or after the sleepover counts as ordinary hours.
+No. Only work before and/or after the sleepover counts as ordinary hours of work.

 What is an employee paid during a sleepover?

-See Pay for sleepovers in the Social, Community Services, Home Care & Disability Services Award for more information.
+See Pay for sleepovers in the Social, Community Services, Home Care and Disability Services Award for more information.

 Do shift penalty rates apply?

-Shift penalty rates will apply when a shift meets the definition of an afternoon, night or public holiday shift.
+Shift penalty rates will apply when a shift (not including a sleepover) meets the definition of an afternoon, night or public holiday shift.

-They’re only paid for the hours the employee works before and/or after a sleepover.
+Employees are only paid shift penalty rates for the hours they work before and/or after a sleepover.

 Example: Sleepover and shift allowances not on a weekend